 Travelling for the very first time can be terrifying.
-There are so many things to remember, like tickets, passposrts etc. Airports are so stressful for even the most relaxed people.
+There are so many things to remember, like tickets, passports etc. Airports are so stressful for even the most relaxed people.
 This is why I can appreciate it when people are scared to travel.
 Flying on a plane can be so daunting, never mind going through everything else as well.
-From travel insurance to plane nerves I share my advice for a first time traveller.
+From travel insurance to plane nerves I share my advice for a first-time traveller.

 This is, undoubtedly, a lot easier said than done.
 If you start to feel overwhelmed or panicky just stop, take a seat and ground yourself.
 It’s only stressful because you don’t know what you’re doing.
 Take a breather and your brain will recollaborate and calm down making it easier for you to find your way through airports and around a foreign city.

 Although the hope is that you won’t need it, you may regret it if you don’t take out travel insurance.
 Don’t get left with nothing if you lose everything.
 Insurance isn’t that expensive if you look in the right places so research to find the best deal for you.
 Insurance is important because of unpredictable things that may happen on your holiday – such as planes being delayed etc.

 It might seem like a natural thing to drink alcohol to take away the nerves, but it will make you dehydrated and make the flight seem longer.
 Water is better to drink because you’ll be hydrated and have more energy when the plane lands.
 Besides, it’s better to drink reasonably priced drinks when you land instead of overpriced plane alcohol!

 This will save you a large amount of money when you’re walking about on holiday.
 If you carry your own water you’ll make less stops in coffee shops for drinks due to dehydration.
 Although one or two coffee shops are nice for a rest you’ll regret the extra expenditure of not taking water bottles with you.
 It’s just not worth the extra money.